pepborrell/ap2-bicingbot/README.md

 # AP2-bicingbot
-AP2 project.
-Telegram's bot for Bicing.
+Algorithmics and Programming 2 project.
+Telegram bot for Bicing.

 The present Telegram's bot _Inflitrats_BicingBot_ answers textually and graphically (using maps) questions about geometric graphs representing the bicing stations in Barcelona.